Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: Experiment

-\paragraph{Finding 2: Incorporating LFP can substantially reduce the performance gap between evidence-based LJP and fact-based LJP.} As shown in Table~\ref{tab:approach_compare}, for the general-purpose LLMs, predicting legal judgments directly from evidence results in a \textbf{$7.42\%$} decrease in accuracy compared to predictions based on ground-truth legal facts.
+\paragraph{Finding 2: Incorporating LFP can substantially reduce the performance gap between evidence-based LJP and fact-based LJP.} As shown in Table~\ref{tab:approach_compare}, for the general-purpose LLMs, predicting legal judgments directly from evidence results in a \textbf{$\frac{50.46-46.72}{50.46} = 7.42\%$} decrease in accuracy compared to predictions based on ground-truth legal facts.
 This indicates that while fact-based LJP research has made considerable progress, its effectiveness heavily relies on the accessibility of legal facts.
 On the other hand, although the more practice-aligned evidence-based LJP underperforms\footnote{Note that for the legal LLMs, evidence-based LJP outperforms the other approaches.
 However, given their poor performance close to random guessing, this difference is likely due to randomness rather than a meaningful advantage.}, the incorporation of LFP reduces the performance gap by 38.50\%.
 Therefore, predicting legal facts from evidence first and then making legal judgments based on the predicted facts can significantly improve the accuracy of evidence-based LJP.
 Compared to fact-based LJP, LFP-empowered LJP accommodates a broader range of LJP scenarios in legal practice, striking a favorable balance between accuracy and applicability.

-\paragraph{Finding 3: More accurate legal facts yield more accurate legal judgments.} We convert both the predicted legal facts and the ground truth into embeddings based on ChatLaw-Text2Vec~\cite{ChatLaw} and OpenAI text-embedding-3-large~\cite{textembedding3large}, and then compute their cosine similarity.
-Figure~\ref{fig:sim_to_acc} shows a positive correlation between the similarity of legal facts and the accuracy of legal judgments.
-This confirms that high-quality predicted legal facts serve as a crucial foundation for precise LJP.
+\paragraph{Finding 3: More accurate legal facts yield more accurate legal judgments.} Using the DP-Prompt method~\citet{utpala2023locally}, we rewrite the predicted legal facts with the Qwen2.5-14B-Instruct model, generating four versions with varying levels of LFP similarity.
+We then perform LJP on each version of the rewritten facts and repeated the experiment three times for each parameter setting.
+As shown in Figure~\ref{fig:noise}, there is a positive correlation between the similarity of the rewritten legal facts and the accuracy of the corresponding legal judgments.
+These results further underscore the importance of the LFP task in enhancing LJP performance: more accurate legal facts lead to more accurate legal judgments.